 - Landlord Joshua Bruno once again issues three-day eviction notices in apparent violation of CARES Act

 - New Orleans will launch ‘community learning hubs’ at libraries, rec centers to help students without internet access

 See The Lens’ full coverage.
 The Times-Picayune/New Orleans Advocate’s coronavirus coverage is available here.
 Listen to WWNO’s livestream.
 Latest news from Gambit is here.
 Follow breaking updates with live video at WWL-TV, WDSU, Fox 8 and WGNO.

 Due to rising case counts during the state’s reopening Gov. John Bel Edwards has decided not to move the state into the third phase of reopening.
-On Thursday, June 25, Edwards extended phase two guidelines for the state.
-The extension is effective for 28 days, though Edwards has said he will reevaluate new data after 14 days.
-The phase two extension order adds a new provision limiting indoor crowd sizes to 250 people, regardless of building capacity.
+On Thursday, June 25, Edwards extended phase two guidelines for the state to July 24.